DragonpeakStudio/CFGAA-NbodySim/README.md

 FrameSlider allows the user to adjust the current frame, max frames and fps of the simulation as well as allowing them it initialize playback.

 ## Instructions
+### Building
+cd programming-project-Rowan-Cruse-Howse
+mkdir build
+cd build
+cmake ..
+make

+### Running
+./NBodyUI
+Requires a powerful GPU, Tested on a 2080 Super Max-Q w/ Ubuntu 22.04 & Qt 6.2.

+### Usage
+UI is currently incomplete, so below instructions might change.
+File Menu(Top Left):
+Save, saves the simulation to a file.
+This currently uses a ascii based system and produces very large files, 240 frames of the default sim is ~400mb.
+Hopefully this can be improved.

+Load, Loads the files created by the above, currently has some issues, will not properly display until the sim has been played back atlease once and can sometimes create broken particles.

+Export .geo, UNIMLEMENTED, will export .geo files for Houdini.

+Viewport:
+Hold LMB - Orbit
+Hold LMB + Shift - Pan
+Hold LMB + Ctrl - Zoom
+Mouse Wheel - Zoom

+Controls:
+Reset Sim, Clears the simulation to blank, as controls for adding new particles do not yet exist this should probably not be used execept for testing.

+Playback:
+Currently no labels, so from left to right:
+Current frame number.
+Frame Rate, effects simulation FPS and playback FPS, might make these seperate controls in the future ToStart, Rewind, Pause, Play, ToEnd - playback controls for simulation, note that on a long sim ToEnd might take a while as it has to calc the sim up to that point.
+Frame Slider, Slider to control the current frame Frame End, End of the simulation, can increase or reduce to manipulate simulation length.